SpaceAudits/Citations/README.md

 # Debate_Sources
 Citations and Sources

-Michelson, A. A. and E. W. Morley (1887).
+<br>Michelson, A. A. and E. W. Morley (1887).
 "On the Relative Motion of the Earth and the Luminiferous Ether."
-American Journal of Science s3-34(203): 333. <br>
+American Journal of Science s3-34(203): 333.
 Sagnac, G. (1913).
 "The Existence of the Luminiferous Ether Demonstrated by Means of the Effect of a Relative Ether Wind in an Uniformly Rotating Interferometer."
 Michelson, A. A. and H. G. Gale (1925).
 "The Effect of the Earth's Rotation on the Velocity of Light."
 Nature 115(2894): 566-566.
 Michelson, A. A. and H. G. Gale (1925).
 "The Effect of the Earth's Rotation on the Velocity of Light II."
 The Astrophysical Journal 61: 140.